No products in the cart.

 3. Manage Anxiety

 Anxiety after stroke is extremely common.
-However, living with long-term anxiety raises your blood pressure and can increase your risk of a second stroke.
+Current statistics suggest that around 25% of survivors will experience anxiety in the first five years after stroke.
+However, living with long-term anxiety can raise your blood pressure and increase your risk of a second stroke.

 4. Monitor Your Blood Pressure

-High blood pressure is one of the most controllable risk factors for stroke.
-Therefore, stroke patients should make sure to monitor their blood pressure by having a blood pressure machine at home to use.
+High blood pressure is one of the biggest and most controllable risk factors for stroke.
+Therefore, stroke patients should monitor blood pressure at home, which can be done using an over-the-counter blood pressure cuff.

-Additionally, it is very important to take any medications doctors recommend.
-If you take blood pressure medication, be sure not to miss a dose and always pick up your next month’s supply before your current bottle runs out.
-That way, you won’t have to miss any doses between bottles.
-Skipping doses of blood pressure medication is very dangerous and increases your likelihood of having a stroke.
+It is very important to take any medications your doctor has recommended.
+If you take blood pressure medication, be sure not to miss a dose, and always pick up your next month’s supply before your current bottle runs out.
+Skipping doses of blood pressure medication is very dangerous and can increase your likelihood of a second stroke.

 The main components of a Mediterranean diet include: